 Science tells us that much of what goes on our bodies ends up in our bodies.

 So instead of cheap, questionable, damaged ingredients, we choose to use only the freshest organic ingredients, exactly like a gourmet chef might use.

 But the best ingredients also cost a lot more money.

-Certified organic virgin coconut oil and certified organic California estate-grown extra virgin olive oil both make magnificent soaps… but they are expensive.
+Certified organic virgin coconut oil and certified organic golden jojoba oils both make magnificent soaps… but they are expensive.

-Skin-loving earth clays produce beautiful all natural colors as well as an extra creamy lather… and they are expensive.
+Skin-loving earth clays produce beautiful all natural colors as well as an extra creamy lather… and they are expensive too.

 Real essential oils smell absolutely amazing… but they are very expensive.

 It concerns us when we see people buy cheap commercial soaps full of all those damaged oils, fake fragrances, fake colorants, skin-stripping detergents and unnecessary chemicals and beat up the very skin they plan to live in for the rest of their lives.